scala/scala-dist/README.md

 The version of Scala to package is derived from the most recent git tag, or you can specify it using `-Dproject.version`.

-This packager only works for Scala 2.11 releases (starting with M8), as earlier ones did not publish the `scala-dist` artifact to maven.
+This packager only works for Scala 2.11 releases (starting with M8) or newer, as earlier ones did not publish the `scala-dist` artifact to maven.

 Due to limited resources, the native packages are quite rudimental -- we welcome new maintainers!